A phyllodes tumor is a rare tumor of the breast. Phyllodes tumors grow in the connective tissue of your breast, called the stroma.

 - increased levels of estrogen, a female hormone

 Phyllodes tumors grow very quickly.
-The first sign is often a lump under your skin.
+Breastcancer.org says that the first symptom is often a lump under your skin.
 The lump will feel smooth to the touch.
-The skin over your breast might also turn red and feel warm.
+The skin over your breast might also turn red or discolored and feel warm.
 The tumor may grow quickly enough that you can eventually see it under your skin.

 Even though most phyllodes tumors aren’t cancerous, they can grow and cause pain.
 If the tumor breaks through your skin, you might see an open sore on your breast.